CamHenlin/coprocessorjslib/README.md

 - *functionName*: unique string for your application, could be something like "my test application v0.01"
 - *parameters*: function parameters for your nodejs function, each parameter should be delimited by the string `&&&`.
 See here for format reference: https://github.com/CamHenlin/coprocessor.js/blob/0a8d3d16f093477068d6be23ab9adc36d845aacf/README.md#now-send-things-over-the-serial-port if you are curious about this
 - *output*: the return result of the function call from the remote device will be set here.

+#### callVoidFunctionOnCoprocessorAsync
+`void callVoidFunctionOnCoprocessorAsync(char* functionName, char* parameters)`

+Used for asynchronously calling functions on the nodejs application that the Classic Macintosh application sent to the host. `callVoidFunctionOnCoprocessorAsync` will never return results to the program.
+Instead, results should be retrieved with a later `callFunctionOnCoprocessor` call.
+This can be called any time after `sendProgramToCoprocessor` and can be called repeatedly.
+This function is the main purpose behind coprocessorjslib.
+Requires that you insert a call to `coprocessorEventLoopActions` in your event loop to ensure that stacked `callVoidFunctionOnCoprocessorAsync` are drained.

+- *functionName*: unique string for your application, could be something like "my test application v0.01"
+- *parameters*: function parameters for your nodejs function, each parameter should be delimited by the string `&&&`.
+See here for format reference: https://github.com/CamHenlin/coprocessor.js/blob/0a8d3d16f093477068d6be23ab9adc36d845aacf/README.md#now-send-things-over-the-serial-port if you are curious about this

+#### coprocessorEventLoopActions
+`void coprocessorEventLoopActions()`

+This function should be called in your event loop if your program intents to use `callVoidFunctionOnCoprocessorAsync`.
+If you do not do this, your serial port will not be able to drain repeated asynchronous function calls and will also may lose async function calls entirely if there is a synchronous function call happening when `callVoidFunctionOnCoprocessorAsync` is called.

 #### callEvalOnCoprocessor
 `void callEvalOnCoprocessor(char* toEval, char* output)`